Prognosis of autism

-There is currently no evidence of a cure for autism.
+There is no evidence of a cure for autism.
 The degree of symptoms can decrease, occasionally to the extent that people lose their diagnosis of autism; this occurs sometimes after intensive treatment and sometimes not.
 It is not known how often this outcome happens, with reported rates in unselected samples ranging from 3% to 25%.
 Although core difficulties tend to persist, symptoms often become less severe with age.
 Acquiring language before age six, having an IQ above 50, and having a marketable skill all predict better outcomes; independent living is unlikely in autistic people with higher support needs.

 Developmental course

 There are two possible developmental courses of autism.
 One course of development is more gradual in nature, with symptoms appearing fairly early in life and persisting.
 A second course of development is characterized by normal or near-normal development before onset of regression or loss of skills, which is known as regressive autism.